AFLplusplus/AFLplusplus/utils/qbdi_mode/README.md

 ./build/tools/make_standalone_toolchain.py --arch x86 --api 21 --install-dir ../android-standalone-toolchain-x86
 ```

-In alternative you can also use the prebuilt toolchain, in that case make sure
+In alternative you can also use the pre-built toolchain, in that case make sure
 to set the proper CC and CXX environment variables because there are many
-different compilers for each API version in the prebuilt toolchain.
+different compilers for each API version in the pre-built toolchain.

 For example: